break-stuff/clarion/docs/framework/documentation/variables.md

 ## Border Radiuses

-These are pretty straigh forward.
+These are pretty straight forward.
 This is a way to keep your rounded corners consistent throughout your application.

 ```scss
 $border-radiuses: (